-Bigger is Usually Better
+Bigger Is Usually Better

 Circular saws come in a few different sizes (based on the diameter of the saw blade), from 4" up to the most common size, 7-1/4".
 They also are typically rated by horsepower and/or RPMs of the saw blade.

 When choosing a circular saw, a good rule of thumb is to buy one that has higher horsepower than other models of the same size.
-While a 1-HP 7-1/4" circular saw would probably be adequate, I like models that are at least two horsepower, as they are less likely to bind when under a load.
+While a 1-HP 7-1/4" circular saw would probably be adequate, we like models that are at least two horsepower, as they are less likely to bind when under a load.

 Circular Saws have controls for adjusting the depth of the cut (from zero to about 2-3/8" on a typical 7-1/4" model) and the bevel of the cut (the saw blade can be beveled from zero to 45-degrees).
 Check to see that these controls are easy to adjust and can be firmly tightened to hold the depth or angle.
-Some models use relatively large, lever-type controls where others employ little more than a wing nut.
+Some models use relatively large, lever-type controls where others employ little more than a wingnut.

 Circular Saws all have some basic safety features.
 Check to see that the saw you're considering has a safety switch, which must be held before the trigger can be depressed.
 There should also be a blade guard that moves easily when pushing the saw through wood, but springs back into place when the saw is away from the stock.